Citizen Science - Earthwatch Europe

 Citizen Science

 Our citizen science has evolved and changed enormously over the years, branching out to reach a wider audience and advancing data quality and impact.
-We are proud to be at the forefront of the global citizen science movement, developing and sharing best practice for the benefit of people, wildlife and nature.
+We are proud to be at the forefront of the global movement, developing and sharing best practice for the benefit of people, wildlife and nature.

 We believe that citizen science has a crucial role to play in environmental research, providing major benefits